What is a Shareholders Agreement?

-Before your company has more than one shareholder, I recommend that you speak to a lawyer about drafting a shareholders’ agreement for your company.
-The shareholders’ agreement sets out many of the shareholders’ rights and responsibilties as well as important processes required in the operation of the company – the most important of which I have set out below.
+Before your company has more than one shareholder, I recommend you speak to a lawyer about drafting a shareholder agreement for your company.

 It is best to have the board of directors make the decisions on important operational, business and strategic matters in which they have expertise.
 What about appointing a new CFO?
 Should that be a board decision?
 More than likely.

 While directors who are also shareholders will make the important decisions relating to the running of the company, the non-director shareholders may vote on matters such as appointment and removing directors or whether to take the company public.

 Decisions that are required to be made by voting are called resolutions.
 The most common types of resolution are: ordinary resolution, which requires more than 50% of the votes, a special resolution – which usually requries 75% of the vote and a unanimous resolution which requires 100% of the votes.

 Once you decide who makes what decisions, you must then determine the percentage of votes required to make those decisions – or to pass those resolutions.